Legislation allowing for low-THC, CBD-rich marijuana oil has been approved for limited use in 16 states.

 On Apr.
 1, 2014, Gov. Robert Bentley signed Carly's Law, named for three-year-old Carly Chandler, making Alabama the second state to legalize CBD oil.
 On Mar.
 11, Alabama's Senate voted unanimously in favor of SB 174.
 The bill, sponsored by Republican Sen. Paul Sanford, calls for the University of Alabama to conduct research into cannibidiol's efficacy in treating neurological conditions such as epilepsy.
 UAB would be able to prescribe the oil to approved patients.
 One million dollars has been allocated for the study.

 HB 885, CBD oil legislation known as Haleigh's Hope Act (named for four-year-old Haleigh Cox), failed to receive a Senate vote after sailing through Georgia's House on Mar.
 4, 2014.
 However, in May, Gov. Nathan Deal signed an executiuve order calling for a study.
 The British firm GW Pharmaceuticals and Georgia Regents University are collaborating on the research.
 The legislation was reintroduced for the 2015 session.
 The House passed it on Mar, 25, 2015.
 The bill covers eightt conditions, including seizures, cancer, MS, ALS, sickle cell and mitchondria.
-Gov. Deal signed the bill into law on Apr.
-16, making Georgia the 13th state to legalize CBD oil.
+Gov. Deal signed the bill signed the bill into law on Apr.
+16, 2015.

 On Apr.
 9, 2014, the House Public Safety Committee passed a CBD oil bill by a 13-5 margin.
 The legislation, already been approved by the Senate, is strictly intended for patients with epilepsy or other seizure disorders.
 It allows for possession of a six-months supply (32 ounces) and calls for the University of Iowa to conduct a CBD study.
 Patients will need to go out-of-state (presumably to Colorado) to acquire the oil.
-On May 30, Gov. Terry Branstad signd the bill into law, making Iowa the eighth state to legalize CBD oil.
+Gov. Terry Branstad signed the bill into law on May 30, 2014.

 On Apr.
 11, 2014, Gov. Steve Beshear signed SB 124 into law, making Kentucky the third state to legalize CBD oil.
 On Mar.
 12, Kentucky's Senate unanimously approved the bill, sponsored by Republican Sen. Julie Denton.
 On Mar, 26, the House did the same.
 The new law alows the University of Kentucky and University of Louisville med schools to conduct research into CBD oil and provide it to patients enrolled in the trial program.